Parenting While Grieving

 Supporting a Child Grieving the Death of a Parent

-During these interactive online meetings, participants will explore:
+During these interactive online meetings, participants will discuss:

 • the impact of the loss on children